 - a.
-Where maximum building heights are established in stories, all levels devoted to parking are considered as individual stories except when screened by other rooms in the same building or screened by a linear building with rooms at least 20 feet deep.
+Where maximum building heights are established in stories, all levels devoted to parking are considered as individual stories except when screened by a linear building with active use provided for a depth of no less than 20 feet measured from the front of the building.
 See Figure 12-4 for illustration.
 Under all circumstances the 40' and 4-story height limit shall not be exceeded. - b.
-Maximum ceiling heights are provided for certain Building Types in individual Redevelopment Zoning Districts.
+Minimum ceiling heights are provided for certain Building Types in individual Redevelopment Zoning Districts.
+Ceiling height is measured from finished floor to finished ceiling.